yanis92300/Lab_project/CellVit/README.md

-# Lab-project : using Segment Anything (SAM) to segment cancer cells in H&E Images
-This repository contains the code implementation of our lab project which consists of investigating how [SAM](https://github.com/facebookresearch/segment-anything.git) can be leveraged for automatic cancer cell detection in H&E images.

-Specifically, our contribution is two-fold:
-1. We show how te performances of SOTA model [Hovernet](https://github.com/vqdang/hover_net.git) can be improved with SAM used as a post-processing
-2. We combine the efforts made in the works of [MedSAM](https://github.com/bowang-lab/MedSAM.git) and [CellViT](https://github.com/TIO-IKIM/CellViT.git) to slightly improve the SOTA performances in automated instance segmentation of cell nuclei in digitized tissue samples.
-More specifically, we use the weights of the ViT encoder from MedSAM in the training of CellViT.

-Both experiments are made on the [PanNuke](https://warwick.ac.uk/fac/cross_fac/tia/data/pannuke) dataset, a challenging nuclei instance segmentation benchmark.

-## Installation

-Clone the repository: ``` git clone https://github.com/olavdc/Lab-project.git ```

-Pip install the requirements : ``` pip install -r requirements. txt ```

 ## Usage

 ### Project structure

 ```
 ├── base_ml               # Basic Machine Learning Code: CLI, Trainer, Experiment, ...
 ├── cell_segmentation     # Cell Segmentation training and inference files